rixx/books.rixx.de/data/reviews/alan-dean-foster/the-last-starfighter/index.md

   rating: 2
 ---

-I'm sure the movie is much better than this, but the book just feels like a cheap version of Ender's Game.
+I'm sure the movie is much better than this, but the book is just a cheap version of Ender's Game.